 Rachel Brosnahan, Camperchioli’s fellow NYU alumna and recent Emmy Award winner, serves as the film’s executive producer.
 In an interview with Deadline, Brosnahan states, “His singular and powerful voice is an important part of a new generation of barrier breaking storytellers, and I’m proud to collaborate with him.”
 FEMME premiered at Wicked Queer, the Boston LGBT Film Festival and was awarded Best Coming of Age Short.
 FEMME has also been screened at the Toronto LGBT Film Festival, Film Out San Diego, OutFest Los Angeles, Reeling: The Chicago LGBTQ International Festival and more.
 FEMME has raised over $30,000 on Kickstarter, and Camperchioli intends to travel the world with his film.
 “Telling my story has been the most liberating thing in my entire life,” Camperchioli says.

-Alumni News is written by NYU Tisch at Strasberg alumnus Will Brockman.
-If you are an alum and have a story you think should be featured, please email [email protected].
+Alumni News written by NYU Tisch at Strasberg alumnus Will Brockman.
+If you are an alum with story you to be featured, please email [email protected].